OmarNour/data_cleansing/README.md

 		5- extract difference
 		6- move old data to archive table
 		7- push new/changed data to current active table
-		8- apply rules on each data value based on pre configred execution plane 9- generate result in new table with data quality issues for each business entities
+		8- apply rules on each data value based on the pre-configred execution plane 9- generate result in new table with data quality issues for each business entities

+	Most of the operation above works in parallel using Dask.